fiademm/vehicle-logging/Plan.md

   - Create OpenAPI/Swagger documentation
   - Test API with Postman collection
 - **1.3.12** Backend deployment and testing (2h)
-  - Deploy to Railway with database
+  - Deploy to Render with database
   - Test all endpoints in production
   - Performance monitoring setup